potpiejimmy/txm-cli/README.md

-                      with <r> being the desired version (e.g. '19.0.00'), if <r> is omitted, the current sandbox version is used, specify option 'd' to download the artifact from Nexus. autotest       run the automated test suite (Automatiktest). dump           dump all current settings as JSON. ctv            run commtraceviewer.
+                      with <r> being the desired version (e.g. '19.0.00'), if <r> is omitted, the current sandbox version is used, specify option 'd' to download the artifact from Nexus. latestbuild <branch> <dep> displays latest product build number with changelog more info in command usage ;)
+       autotest       run the automated test suite (Automatiktest). dump           dump all current settings as JSON. ctv            run commtraceviewer.